-Before you start running with your dog, make sure he is healthy and ready for the exercise.
+Before you start running with your dog, make sure they are healthy and ready for the exercise.
 Dogs that are too old or too young might not be able to handle a running program.
-In fact, dogs that are younger than 18 months should stick to walking.
-Puppies' bones are still developing up to 18 months old and running can impact the development of bones for optimal long-term physical integrity.
+In fact, Kensington advises that dogs who are younger than 18 months should stick to walking.
+Puppies' bones are still developing clear up to 18 months old and running can impact their bone development and optimal long-term physical integrity.
 Walking with a younger dog will help build a strong base for a future running program.

 How Far To Run

 Although dogs may seem like they have endless energy, they, like humans, still have to be conditioned for running.
 Kensington advises allowing your dog to build up the mileage.
 Once your dog's conditioning has improved, you should still cap the runs at 5 to 6 miles and no more than 3 days per week.

 It may be frustrating at first because your dog isn't going at the same pace as you, which is why “it is important to have a little fluidity in your pace,” per Kensington.

 By making minor adjustments to your pacing and not allowing your dog to run in a zigzag pattern, you will be off to a great start.
 With consistency, your dog will adapt to your pace and start yielding to collar pressure so that you both have years of happy running together.

 Temperature and Terrain

 It is important to always pay close attention to the temperature outside.
 Heat can be incredibly taxing to dogs, especially those with thicker coats or shorter snouts.
 Kensington stresses that in the heat of the summer it is always best to stick to early morning or evening runs with your dogs.
 You would also not want to stay out for long at one time when it is very cold.